 I did some grocery shopping, and given the main supermarket was at the bottom of the valley, I stocked up for the next five days.
 I didn’t fancy walking up and down with a bag full of groceries every other day.
 How lucky!

-And from the following day, things have gone pretty bad.
+But the following day, things got pretty bad.

 To top things up in the late evening, the whole island of Madeira lost power, and now collectively, we were all covered in darkness.
 Slowly the mobile services and internet were gone as well.